 Elee Kraljii Gardiner

 Elee Kraljii Gardiner’s first book of poems, serpentine loop (Anvil Press, 2016), nominated for the 2017 Raymond Souster Award, handles physicality and the body while considering gender and other social issues.
-Her second book, the long poem memoir Trauma Head (Anvil Press, 2018), shortlisted for the Kroetsch Award for Innovative Poetry and nominated for the Souster Award, also concerns the body but from a medical perspective.
-She is coeditor with John Asfour of V6A: Writing from Vancouver’s Downtown Eastside (Arsenal Pulp Press, 2012), shortlisted for the 2012 City of Vancouver Book Award and editor of Against Death: 35 Essays on Living (Anvil Press, 2019).
+Her second book, the long poem memoir Trauma Head (Anvil Press, 2018), which won the Cogswell Award for Literary Excellence and was shortlisted for the Kroetsch Award for Innovative Poetry and nominated for the Souster Award, also concerns the body but from a medical perspective.
+She is coeditor with John Asfour of V6A: Writing from Vancouver’s Downtown Eastside (Arsenal Pulp Press, 2012), shortlisted for the 2012 City of Vancouver Book Award, and editor of Against Death: 35 Essays on Living (Anvil Press, 2019), a finallist for the Montaigne Medal and Hoffer Grand Prize.
 Elee is interested inter-genre texts that combine memoir, documentary and poetry of witness.
-She’s a frequent collaborator with choreographers, visual artists and musicians and has been busy reading Leanne Betasamosake Simpson, Nick Flynn, Joan Naviyuk Kane, Anne Carson, Bhanu Kapil, and Billy-Ray Belcourt. www.eleekg.com
+She’s a frequent collaborator with writers, choreographers, visual artists, and musicians and has been busy reading Leanne Betasamosake Simpson, Joan Naviyuk Kane, Anne Carson, and Bhanu Kapil.
+Originally from Boston, Elee lives on the traditional and unceded territories of the Squamish, Tsleil-Waututh and Musqueam Peoples, where she works at Vancouver Manuscript Intensive. eleekg.com

 I didn’t read poetry!
 I read lyrics, narrative, essays, and fiction.
 When I moved to Vancouver I connected with BC poets Betsy Warland, Rachel Rose, Wayde Compton and began writing poems.
 All of them explore form in groundbreaking ways that have instructed my interests.